wangziqi2013/wangziqi2013.github.io/_posts/2018-05-29-Hardware-Ext-to-Make-Lazy-Sub-Safe.markdown

 this extra opportunity, HLE with lazy subscription must have a two-way communication mechanism between fall back and hardware transactions, such that both can inform each other of their state changes.

-One example is Hybrid NORec,
-where both types of transactions uses a commit counter. enables  STM and HTM
+One example of exploiting lazy subscription is in Hybrid NORec, where both types of transactions use a commit counter to serialize write phases.
+In the normal operation mode, STM atomically increases the counter to perform write back, and then atomically increments the counter to indicate the completion.
+Hardware threads, on the other hand, subsribes to the counter at the beginning and spin loop until no STM is committing.
+At commit time, the hardware thread increments the commit counter by two to indicate an atomic commit.